-- Do not discuss the matter with parents/carers or the person accused of the abuse. - Do not discuss the matter with other staff members other than DSL team - The written record should be signed and dated by the person who received them and uploaded to CPOMS. - All subsequent actions should be recorded to CPOMS
+- Do not discuss the matter with parents/carers or the person accused of the abuse. - Do not discuss the matter with other staff members other than DSL team - The written record should be signed and dated by the person who received them and uploaded to CPOMS within 24 hours. - All subsequent actions should be recorded to CPOMS